-- uid (mandatory) Aadhaar Number of the person being authenticated. - rc (mandatory) Aadhaar holder consent to do the Aadhaar based authentication using OTP or Biometrics.
+- uid (mandatory) This can be Aadhaar Number(wherever Aadhaar number is used, in future, an encrypted Aadhaar number may also be used) or Virtual ID or agency specific UID token of the person being authenticated. - rc (mandatory) Aadhaar number holder consent to do the Aadhaar based authentication using OTP or Biometrics.
 Only allowed value is "Y".
-Without explicit informed consent of the Aadhaar holder AUA/Sub-AUA application should not call this API. - tid (mandatory) For Registered devices, value should be passed as "registered".
+Without explicit informed consent of the Aadhaar number holder AUA/Sub-AUA application should not call this API. - tid (mandatory) Value should be passed as "registered".
 When not using biometric authentication, value of this attribute must be "". - ac (mandatory) A unique code for the AUA which is assigned by UIDAI during AUA registration process.
-This is an alpha-numeric string having maximum length 10.
-(A Default value "public" is available which is ONLY for testing.) - sa (mandatory) A unique "Sub-AUA" code.
-AUAs are expected to manage these codes within their system and ensure uniqueness within their system. - o This allows auditing and business intelligence to be provided at SA level.
-If AUA and SA are same agency, use value of "ac" for this attribute. - o This is an alpha-numeric string having maximum length 10. - ver (mandatory) version of the API.
-Currently only valid value is "2.0". - txn (mandatory) AUA specific transaction identifier.
+This is an alpha-numeric string having maximum length 10.(A Default value "public" is available which is ONLY for testing.) - sa (mandatory) A unique "Sub-AUA" code assigned by UIDAI.
+AUAs should get their Sub-AUAs registered within UIDAI system. - This allows auditing and business intelligence to be provided at SA level.
+If AUA and SA are same agency, use value of "ac" for this attribute. - o This is an alpha-numeric string having maximum length 10. - AUA to intimate UIDAI of their sub-AUAs and the sub-AUA code will be assigned by UIDAI. - ver (mandatory) version of the API.
+Currently only valid value is "2.5". - txn (mandatory) AUA specific transaction identifier.
 AUA can choose to pass this as part of input.
 This is returned as part of response as is.
-This is very useful for linking transactions full round trip across systems. - This is an alpha-numeric string of maximum length 50.
-Only supported characters are A-Z, a-z, 0-9, period, comma, hyphen, backward & forward slash, left & right parenthesis, and colon.
-No other characters are supported. - o It is highly recommended that AUAs use this attribute for correlating requests with responses for auditing and verification. - In case of OTP Authentication using Request OTP API call this value of txn MUST be same as the txn value used for Request OTP API call.
-This is to ensure OTP cannot be intercepted and used by other applications. - o This MUST NOT start with "U:" where "" can be one or more alphanumeric characters.
-All namespaces starting with "U" is reserved for various APIs offered by UIDAI. - lk (mandatory) A valid "License Key" assigned to the AUA.
-Administration portal of UIDAI will provide a mechanism for AUA administrator to generate license keys and use it within the authentication. - These license keys have expiry built into them and AUA administrator need to ensure that they generate new license keys before current ones expires through self-service portal. - This is an alpha-numeric string of length up to 64 characters.
+This is very useful for linking transactions full round trip across systems. - o This is an alpha-numeric string of maximum length 50.
+Only supported characters are A-Z, a-z, 0-9, period, hyphen, backward & forward slash, left & right parenthesis, and colon.
+No other characters are supported.
+Note that the character comma is no longer supported in txn attribute. - It is highly recommended that AUAs use unique transaction ID for each request and use this attribute for correlating requests with responses for auditing and verification.
+All the cases where a response is received from UIDAI, response code attribute should be considered for any issue resolution. - of txn MUST be same as the txn value used for Request OTP API call.
+This is to ensure OTP cannot be intercepted and used by other applications. - This MUST NOT start with "U:" where "" can be one or more alphanumeric characters.
+All namespaces starting with "U" is reserved for various APIs offered by UIDAI. - lk (mandatory) A valid "License Key" assigned to the AUA/Sub-AUA.

+- o These license keys have expiry built into them and AUA/Sub-AUA administrator need to ensure that they generate new license keys before current ones expires through self-service portal. - o This is an alpha-numeric string of length up to 64 characters.